PaddlePaddle/PaddleGAN/README.md

 # PaddleGAN

-PaddleGAN provides developers with high-performance implementation of classic and SOTA Generative Adversarial Networks, and support developers to quickly build, train and deploy GANs for academic, entertainment and industrial usage.
+PaddleGAN provides developers with high-performance implementation of classic and SOTA Generative Adversarial Networks, and supports developers to quickly build, train and deploy GANs for academic, entertainment and industrial usage.

 GAN-Generative Adversarial Network, was praised by "the Father of Convolutional Networks"  **Yann LeCun (Yang Likun)**  as **[One of the most interesting ideas in the field of computer science in the past decade]**.
-It's one the research area in deep learning that AI researchers are most concerned about.
+It's the one research area in deep learning that AI researchers are most concerned about.

 <div align='center'>
   <img src='./docs/imgs/ppgan.jpg'>